Spoilers for the entirety of “Angel the Series” below

 The team willingly releases Angelus (Angel’s murderous past self) to help them defeat an all-powerful beast.
 This series has a much less overt “we are family” message, and instead develops a subtle allusion to the fact that these people consistently use their demons to solve problems.

 And who better to let your demons loose on than your family?
 There are moments that happen between families that are so ugly we’d only ever let them be seen by our families.
 Sometimes these actions lead to apologies, often they don’t, and even more often those apologies lead to the cycle repeating.
-Angel may be a show about literal demons but the parallels we can draw to make it a series that anyone can relate to, especially those audience members who have wished their families were a bit more perfect.
+Angel may be a show about literal demons but the parallels we can draw to our own lives make it a series that anyone can relate to, especially those audience members who have wished their families were a bit more perfect.

 Angel himself wishes his family was more perfect.
-While at the bottom of the ocean (he’s unable to die due to his vampire superpowers), he passes the agonizing time by fantasizing about the perfect family dinner which includes him and Cordelia happy, Gunn and Fred, together, and Wesley is back at the table – he’s sharing a meal with the people he loves.
+While at the bottom of the ocean (he’s unable to die due to his vampire superpowers), he passes the agonizing time by fantasizing about the perfect family dinner, which includes him and Cordelia happy, Gunn and Fred together, and Wesley back at the table – he’s sharing a meal with the people he loves.
 It is a scene directly out of any other found family show.
 But here, like in reality, this family is a fantasy.